SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Sleep Pattern Disruption

-Sleep apnea and depression both disrupt your sleep stages and circadian rhythm (internal clock).
-Because OSA breathing pauses wake you throughout the night, they interrupt your deepest sleep stages (N3 and REM), increasing the time you spend in lighter sleep.
-And although depression doesn’t pause breathing, people with this disorder have similar sleep stage changes.
+Sleep apnea and depression both disrupt your sleep stages.
+Because OSA breathing pauses wake you throughout the night, they interrupt your deepest sleep stages (N3), increasing the time you spend in lighter sleep.
+And although depression doesn’t pause breathing, people with this disorder generally get less deep sleep, more rapid-eye movement (REM) sleep early in the night, and more early morning awakenings.

 Body Mass Index